tedneward/ProfBlog/content/patterns/behavioral/ChainOfResponsibility/index.md

 title=Chain of Responsibility
 date=2022-02-25
 type=pattern
-tags=pattern, behavioral
+tags=pattern, behavioral, architectural
 status=published
-description=Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request by chaining the receiving objects and passing the request along the chain until one handles it.
+description=Avoid coupling the sender of a request to its receiver by giving more than one component a chance to handle the request by chaining the receiving components and passing the request along the chain until one handles it.
 ~~~~~~

 ***tl;dr*** Chain of Responsibility ...